 Is your girlfriend pregnant, and just told you she's going to place your baby for adoption?
 Or maybe you're married, struggling to make ends meet, and your wife has announced she's making an adoption plan.
-No matter your situation, you're probably wondering, "do I have a say in the adoption?"
+No matter your situation, you're probably wondering, "does the father have a say in adoption?"

 The answer is a definite "yes"!
 Lifetime encourages birth fathers to get involved in the adoption planning process.
 Keep reading to learn the choices and rights you have as a birth father with modern adoption!

 It's just as important for you to know your rights during the adoption process as it is for the birth mother.
 (And if you're wondering about the term "birth father," it means a man whose child is being placed with an adoptive family.)
 You might be getting pressure from your family to "step up" and be a man by objecting to the adoption.

 We've heard from many men who feel like choosing adoption is a "cop-out," and like it’s admitting they're not able to take care of their child.
 This is especially true if this is their first child.
 They've told us that they feel like adoption is "giving up," and not really the best option.